Skip to content

 Before you head into hospital, ask your doctor to provide a breakdown of your procedure.
 This breakdown will give you an idea of what services you’ll be receiving throughout your stay in hospital.

-Once you receive the breakdown, give nib a call so we can let you know exactly what you’re covered for, whether your policy has a hospital excess and whether there’ll be any out-of-pocket expenses.
+Once you receive the breakdown, give nib a call so we can let you know exactly what you’re covered for, whether your has a hospital excess and whether there’ll be any out-of-pocket expenses.

 After your procedure, the hospital may send your bill directly to nib as your private health insurer to pay.
 This should be hassle-free for you as we’ll take care of all the paperwork.
 However, if you are given a hospital bill for medical services (for example, specialists, anaesthetist, pathologist or radiologist), you should submit a two-way claim form to Medicare which will ensure that Medicare and nib pay their portions of the bill.